“The best people are always the worst. They drive everyone mad by being so good at second-guessing everything bad.” ~ Criss Jami/“Healology”

-This perverse mentality is of course prevalent everywhere.
-Certainly in the world of sports, where “You’ve gotta bunt the runner over to 2nd base in that spot“ and “How can you run the ball on 3rd &6?!” are merely two of the more popular hypotheticals you’re apt to hear whenever the diamonds and gridirons are open for business.
+This mentality is of course prevalent everywhere.
+Certainly in the world of sports, where “You’ve gotta bunt the runner over to 2nd base in that situation instead of having the hitter swing away,” which is usually proclaimed immediately after the batter hits into a double play, and “How can you run the ball on 3rd & 6?!” are merely two of the more popular hypotheticals you’re apt to hear whenever the diamonds and gridirons are open for business.
 Politics of course, especially in the day and age of Goliath-like cable conglomerates, the vast majority of which have long since abandoned the reporting of actual news in lieu of editorializing.
-Lifetime politicians turned talking heads, whose careers oftentimes defined the term mediocrity (or worse), have descended upon the airwaves like locusts explaining what they would’ve done to prevent the spread of the Coronavirus.
+Lifetime politicians turned talking heads, whose careers oftentimes defined the term mediocrity (or worse), have descended upon the airwaves like locusts explaining what they would’ve done to prevent the spread of the Coronavirus for instance.
 Many of them couldn’t even keep the roads paved.

 “You should have taken 9th Avenue.”

 Judas Iscariot assumes the role of second guesser in today’s Gospel (John 12:1-11) as we look in on Mary of Bethany, the faithful and loving servant who took a liter of the costliest of oil, worth 300 days wages we’re told, and proceeds to anoint the feet of Jesus, drying them with her hair.